xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 Migration and racism

-In the late [19th century]{.ul}, there were huge migration flows from Europe to North or South America; if 15 million Europeans left from Europe, at the same time, 38 million Chinese and Indians migrated for the same reasons, mostly to Southeast Asia, where they built local
+In the late 19th century, there were huge migration flows from Europe to North or South America; if 15 million Europeans left from Europe, at the same time, 38 million Chinese and Indians migrated for the same reasons, mostly to Southeast Asia, where they built local